moneta-rb/moneta/SPEC.md

 The following methods may all take an additional Hash as a final argument.
 This allows the client to send additional options which can be specified by the adapter (and which may be specified by extensions to this specification).

 * fetch
+* load
 * store
 * delete
 * key?
 * clear

-In the case of methods with optional arguments, the Hash MUST be provided as the final argument, and all optional arguments MUST be specified.
+In the case of methods with optional arguments, the Hash MUST be provided as the final argument.
+Keys in this Hash MUST be Symbols.

-Keys in this Hash MUST be Strings or Symbols.
-If they are Strings, they MUST be prefixed with a unique namespace.
-Namespaces MUST be separated from the name of the key with a single ".".
-The namespace SHOULD be the name of the gem that exposes the key.

-Keys in this Hash MUST NOT be Symbols unless this specification or an official extension to this specification defines a Symbol key.

 # Key Equality